-In January 2010 Mark Herron carried out an arthroscopic ankle fusion on my right ankle.
+In January 2010 I had an arthroscopic ankle fusion on my right ankle.
 It is delightful to be able to undertake a level of activity now which the ankle had previously prevented.
 Ski holiday booked - now I just need to find the boots.

 Thankyou for making this all possible!

 I attach a summary, week by week for the first 25 weeks, with broad indications for the 2 months that follow:

 Week 1 - Walk around the house

 Week 2 - Start to go out, limited walking

 Week 3 - 2 walks, 1 about 15 minutes and 1 about 30 minutes (latter too long)

 Week 4 - More short walks - up to 20 minutes each

 Week 5 - 3 walks up to 30 minutes each